 I propose the following guidelines:

-- While there are many advanced vNUMA settings, only in rare cases do they need to be changed from defaults.
+- While there are many advanced vNUMA settings, only in rare cases do they need to be changed from the defaults.

 - Always configure the virtual machine vCPU count to be reflected as Cores per Socket, until you exceed the physical core count of a single physical NUMA node OR until you exceed the total memory available on a single physical NUMA node.

 - When you need to configure more vCPUs than there are physical cores in the NUMA node, OR if you assign more memory than a NUMA node contains, evenly divide the vCPU count across the minimum number of NUMA nodes.

 - Don’t assign an odd number of vCPUs when the size of your virtual machine, measured by vCPU count or configured memory, exceeds a physical NUMA node.

 - Don’t enable vCPU Hot Add unless you’re okay with vNUMA being disabled.

 - Don’t create a VM larger than the total number of physical cores of your host.

-To sum it up, these are some of the benefits provided using these rules of thumb:
+To sum it up, these are some of the benefits provided using these guidelines:

 - The resulting vNUMA topology will be correct and optimal regardless of the version of vSphere you are using.